arkency/posts/posts/2021-05-01-how-to-build-a-read-model-with-rails-event-store-projection.md

 What if another field is required or there was a bug in the calculations?
 Not a problem, read models can be thrown out and rebuild with ease, because all the history behind them is known — thanks to domain events.

+Btw.
+You might be also interested in other posts on [read models](https://blog.arkency.com/tags/read-model/) on our blog.